henry232323/CitizenId-passport-auth/README.md

 ### Configure Strategy

-The CitizenID authentication strategy authenticates users using a CitizenID account and OAuth 2.0 tokens with OpenID Connect.
+The Citizen iD authentication strategy authenticates users using a Citizen iD account and OAuth 2.0 tokens with OpenID Connect.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.

 ```javascript
 const CitizenIDStrategy = require('passport-citizenid').Strategy;